datopian/playbook/dojo/research/README.md

 You start out by doing a broad search first, i.e. breadth-first search.
 You want to get an overview of the land.

-First step would be to open a scratchpad (e.g. in a text editor, notes app).
-Then you start your search, for example when using a search engine, you start out with a certain query and quickly glance over the sources and start collecting the sources that look promising by writing the links and some notes in the scratchpad.
+First step would be to open a scratchpad (e.g. HackMD, GDocs, notes app, ...).
+Get clear on the research question and start your search, for example when using a search engine, you start out with a certain query and quickly glance over the sources and start collecting the sources that look promising by writing the links and some notes in the scratchpad.

 While you are searching you might get more familiar with the language around the research topic and might get ideas for more detailed search queries and find more sources that way.